DevExpress-Examples/out-of-maintenance-win-designer-pivot-detailed-data/readme.md

     Find the Page Group to which you can add your custom option.
 The following code snippet finds the **Pivot** → **Data** → **Interactivity** group:

     ```cs
-    RibbonControl ribbon = targetDesigner.MenuManager as RibbonControl;
+            RibbonControl ribbon = dashboardDesigner.Ribbon;
-    PivotToolsRibbonPageCategory category = ribbon.PageCategories.OfType<PivotToolsRibbonPageCategory>().First();
-    DataRibbonPage page = category.Pages.OfType<DataRibbonPage>().First();
+            RibbonPage page = ribbon.GetDashboardRibbonPage(DashboardBarItemCategory.PivotTools, DashboardRibbonPage.Data);
-    InteractivitySettingsRibbonPageGroup InteractivityGroup = page.Groups.OfType<InteractivitySettingsRibbonPageGroup>().First();
+            RibbonPageGroup group = page.Groups.OfType<DevExpress.DashboardWin.Bars.InteractivitySettingsRibbonPageGroup>().First();
     ```

 5. Create your custom button and add it to the found group.

-6. Store information about items with enabled custom functionality.
-This extension uses a simple list of strings to store component names of items.
-As a variant, you can implement your own storage.

-    On the custom button click, add or remove the currently selected dashboard item's name to the storage:

      ```cs
-    List<string> pivotItemsWithEnabledDetails;
+            showDetatilsBarButton = CreateRibbonButton();
+            group.ItemLinks.Add(showDetatilsBarButton);
+    ```

+6. Store information wheter the custom option enabled or disabled.
+This extension strore this information in items' custom properties.

+    On the custom button click, createa a new instance of the CustomPropertyHistoryItem object, specify its setting and pass it to the DashboardDesigner.AddToHistory method:

+    ```cs
-    private void ShowDetatilsItem_ItemClick(object sender, ItemClickEventArgs e)     {
+    void showDetailsItem_ItemClick(object sender, ItemClickEventArgs e) {
-        if(targetDesigner.SelectedDashboardItem is PivotDashboardItem)         {
+            if (dashboardDesigner.SelectedDashboardItem is PivotDashboardItem)
-            if (isDetailsEnabled(targetDesigner.SelectedDashboardItem.ComponentName))
-                pivotItemsWithEnabledDetails.Remove(targetDesigner.SelectedDashboardItem.ComponentName);
-            else
-                pivotItemsWithEnabledDetails.Add(targetDesigner.SelectedDashboardItem.ComponentName);
+            {
+                bool newValue = !IsDetailsEnabled(dashboardDesigner.SelectedDashboardItem);
+                string status = IsDetailsEnabled(dashboardDesigner.SelectedDashboardItem) ?
+"Enaled" : "Disabled";
+                var historyItem = new CustomPropertyHistoryItem(
+                    dashboardDesigner.SelectedDashboardItem, //Item that property should be changed
+                    PropertyName,               //the name of the custom propeprty that should be changed
+                    newValue.ToString(),        //new value of the custom propeprty
+                    "Detail Popup " + status);  //text displayed in the Undo/Redo button's tooltip
+                dashboardDesigner.AddToHistory(historyItem);
             }
+        }
+    ```

+7. After you added a history item you need to update your custom ribbon button's checked state. for this handle the DashbaordDesigner.DashboardCustomPropertyChanged event:
+    ```cs
+        private void TargetDesigner_DashboardCustomPropertyChanged(object sender, CustomPropertyChangedEventArgs e)
+        {
             UpdateButtonState();
         }

+        void UpdateButtonState() {
+            if(dashboardDesigner.SelectedDashboardItem == null) return;
+            showDetatilsBarButton.Checked = IsDetailsEnabled(dashboardDesigner.SelectedDashboardItem);
+        }

     ```

-7. Determine whether the custom functionality is enabled for an item by checking its name in the storage.
-Add this check to the _DashboardItemClick_ event handler.
+8. To determine whether the custom functionality is enabled for an item check its CustomProperties.
+    ```cs
+        bool IsDetailsEnabled(DashboardItem item) {
+            return Convert.ToBoolean(item.CustomProperties.GetValue(PropertyName));
+        }
+    ```

-    You can aldo update your custom ribbon button's checked sate dynamically depending on the currently selected item.
+9. Update your custom ribbon button's checked state dynamically depending on the currently selected item.
 For this, handle the [DashboardDesigner.DashboardItemSelectionChanged](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardDesigner.DashboardItemSelectionChanged) event.

     ```cs
     void Designer_DashboardItemSelected(object sender, DashboardItemSelectionChangedEventArgs e) {